rajatdiptabiswas/GeoARgraphy/README.md

 Things should load up smoothly.
 Any small warnings may be ignored.

-If Android or iOS support is required, Android Development and iOS Development plugins should be installed as well.
+If Android and iOS support is required, Android Development and iOS Development plugins should be installed as well.